evertoncss/test/README.md

-# Changes made in a fork.
+# CHANGES MADE IN A FORK
+This is only a way to test the review env.